 A few years later my 5th grade teacher nudged me in the right direction where she presented me with HyperCard on the Mac, and a book on the BASIC programming language.
 Using QBasic on our PC at home I would learn by reading and modifying the sample games with help from the interactive help.

 Sometime during my early teen years I bought the book Game Programming in 21 Days and proceeded to start writing a game based loosely off Nintendo’s Legend of Zelda, which I lovingly called Meepers.
 Reading this and its spiritual successor Tricks of the Game Programming Gurus, helped to bring me up to speed with C/C++, low-level graphics programming, vector math, sprites, frame-based animation, ray-casting, artificial intelligence, TSR programs, file loading, maps, tiles, optimization, and more.

-Some of my favorite games include: Super Mario Bros., Duck Hunt, Legend of Zelda, Super Mario Bros.
-3, Super Mario World, Mega Man 2, Bubble Bobble, Final Fantasy 4, Kings Quest V, Math Blasters, Indiana Jones and the Fate of Atlantis, Tecmo Bowl, Ice Hockey, RBI Baseball, Contra, TMNT, Sonic the Hedgehog, Golden Axe, Link to the Past, Mario 64, Ocarina of Time, Halo, Gears of War, Mass Effect, BioShock, Pro Skater 3, FIFA, Command & Conquer, Star Craft, WarCraft III, Age of Empires, Age of Mythology, Roller Coaster Tycoon 3, SimCity, SimCity 2000, The Sims, and many others of course.
+Super Mario Bros., Duck Hunt, Legend of Zelda, Super Mario Bros.
+3, Super Mario World, Mega Man 2, Bubble Bobble, Final Fantasy 4, Kings Quest V, Math Blasters, Indiana Jones and the Fate of Atlantis, Tecmo Bowl, Ice Hockey, RBI Baseball, Contra, TMNT, Sonic the Hedgehog, Golden Axe, A Link to the Past, Mario 64, Ocarina of Time, Halo, Gears of War, Mass Effect, BioShock, Pro Skater 3, FIFA, Command & Conquer, Star Craft, WarCraft III, Age of Empires, Age of Mythology, Roller Coaster Tycoon 3, SimCity, SimCity 2000, The Sims, and many others of course.